-In autumn, I evaluated several types of luminance - zenith distance dependencies, from fish-eye images taken in Brno and elsewhere, including one remote, little polluted location.
-There had been a slight problem with existing vignetting of the images (underestimating luminance far from zenith), this has been corrected later (and implemented into raw21um).
-The resulting data are within amper.ped.muni.cz/light/luminance/radial, the very image comparing different sites and giving readings assumed for the SQM tested by Pierantonio Cinzano is reproduced below.
+In autumn, I evaluated several types of luminance - zenith distance dependencies, from fish-eye images taken in Brno and elsewhere, including one remote, just little polluted location.
+There had been a slight problem with existing vignetting of the images (underestimating luminance far from zenith), this has been corrected later (and implemented into raw2lum).
+The resulting data are within amper.ped.muni.cz/light/luminance/ radial, the very image comparing different sites and giving readings assumed for the SQM tested by Pierantonio Cinzano is reproduced here:

-(Early 2006, a contribution uses of SQM and how to re-calibrate amper.ped.muni.cz/jenik/letters/radiometry/msg00015.html opened a thread on the angular sensitivity.
-It appears that the instruments differ not negligibly.
-Fortunately, there is an easy possibility to calibrate them for narrow-cone or even point-source measurements.)
+(Early 2006,a contribution uses ofSQMand how tore-calibrate amper. ped.muni.cz/jenik/ letters/radiometry/ msg00015.html opened a thread on the angular sensitivity.
+It appears the instruments that differ not negligibly.
+Fortunately, there is easy possibility an calibrate them for to narrow-cone or even point-source measurements.)